marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. warning:: Please notice that only one input element is allowed per stage.
 For several inputs add additional input fields to the first input element.

-.. note:: In all fields, you can also use variables instead of numbers or text.
+.. note:: In all input fields, you can also use variables instead of numbers or text.
 This can e.g. be useful if you want to set a maximum depending on a variable :php:`$x`.
 Just enter $x; in the maximum field.
 This holds true for other fields as well.

 Numeric input field
 --------------------